 - Level of support you are requesting from the Berry Center ($ per student and total amount overall requested by BC) and an overview of how those funds would be used

 - An outline of your course and supporting information--- syllabus, itinerary, and budget.
-If this information was provided to Kimberly Cullen in the Office of International and Off-Campus Studies, in your email request please direct the Berry Center to obtain a copy from Off-Campus Studies.
+If this information has been provided to the Program Coordinator in the Office of International and Off-Campus Studies, in your email request please direct the Berry Center to obtain a copy from Off-Campus Studies.

 Review of requests will begin on December 1st, 2014 and applicants will be notified of a decision before the end of Block 4.